The campus community from staff to faculty to other students is unbelievable.

 She also received a well-rounded internship experience.
 “Being in a hospital setting, an HIV/AIDS clinic, a homeless shelter, and stroke and spinal cord injury rehab center gave me practical hands-on experience that I wouldn’t have gotten anywhere else.”

-Stacy earned a Master of Oriental Medicine in 2008 and credits her Northwestern education with being hired at a thriving integrated practice in Portland, Oregon.
+Degen earned a Master of Oriental Medicine in 2008 and credits her Northwestern education with being hired at a thriving integrated practice in Portland, Oregon.
 She says the clinic owners thought highly of the university, that “Northwestern has a reputation for teaching students about integrative medicine.”
-Stacy works with chiropractors, massage therapists, a naturopathic physician, an MD and acupuncturists, who all refer comfortably, to each other.
+Degen works with chiropractors, massage therapists, a naturopathic physician, a medical doctor and acupuncturists, who all refer comfortably, to each other.
 “I love my current practice because of my clients.
 We are all familiar with the stories that start with, ‘I’ve tried everything and you’re my last shot.’”

 Stacy says Northwestern’s faculty are the best reason to attend but she also says the campus, library, bookstore and the whole university community are excellent.
 “The campus community from staff to faculty to other students is unbelievable – they all get you through school.
 Everything about going to school really flowed.”